 According to 2010 Census data there are approximately 2,073 residents living in the Wall Street-West Avenue neighborhood1.
-As shown on Figure x residential density is concentrated in the Waypointe District, the High and Knight Street area in northern part of neighborhood and along residential streets to the west of West Avenue.
-The 2010 Census data total does not reflect new residents living in recent developments such as Avalon and Waypointe, which have added an estimated 1,000 people to the neighborhood since 2010, increasing the area's residential population by 72%.
-New residential population is expected to continue to grow as additional new developments in the pipeline are approved.
+As shown on Figure 1 residential density is concentrated in the Waypointe District, the High and Knight Street area in northern part of neighborhood and along residential streets to the west of West Avenue.
+The 2010 Census data total does not reflect new residents living in recent developments such as Avalon and Waypointe, which have added an estimated 1,000 people to